silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

   See [Environment Management](/getting_started/environment_management).

-If you aren't explicitly [packaging](#building-packaging-deployment) your Silverstripe project during your deployment process, additional write access may be required to generate supporting files on the fly.
+If you aren't explicitly [packaging](#building-packaging-deployment) your Silverstripe CMS project during your deployment process, additional write access may be required to generate supporting files on the fly.
 This is not recommended, because it can lead to extended execution times as well as cause inconsistencies between multiple server environments when manifest and cache storage isn't shared between servers.

 ### Assets

-Silverstripe allows CMS authors to upload files into the `public/assets/` folder, which should be served by your webserver. **No PHP execution should be allowed in this folder**.
+Silverstripe CMS allows CMS authors to upload files into the `public/assets/` folder, which should be served by your webserver. **No PHP execution should be allowed in this folder**.
 This is configured for Apache by default via `public/assets/.htaccess`.
 The file is generated dynamically during the `dev/build` stage.

 Additionally, access is whitelisted by file extension through a dynamically generated whitelist based on the `File.allowed_extensions` setting
 (see [File Security](/developer_guides/files/file_security#file-types)).
-This whitelist uses the same defaults configured through file upload through Silverstripe, so is considered a second line of defence.
+This whitelist uses the same defaults configured through file upload through Silverstripe CMS, so is considered a second line of defence.

 ### Secure Assets {#secure-assets}